-For years we’ve been hearing about the benefits of eating seafood, particularly when it comes to the connection between omega-3 fatty acids and heart health.
-More recently, studies have shown that eating seafood may support brain health, too, including reducing incidences of depression and boosting mood.
-In addition to being a rich source of omega-3 fatty acids, seafood also provides selenium, iron, B vitamins and a host of other valuable nutrients.
+For years, we’ve been hearing about the benefits of eating seafood, particularly when it comes to the connection between omega-3 fatty acids and heart health.
+More recently, studies have shown that eating seafood may support brain health, too, including reducing incidences of depression and boosting one's mood.
+In addition to being a rich source of these vital fatty acids, seafood also provides selenium, iron, B vitamins and a host of other valuable nutrients.

-As far as protein goes, many types of seafood have a relatively high protein-to-calorie ratio, packing in around 7 grams protein per ounce, which is similar to chicken.
+In terms of protein, many types of seafood have a relatively high protein-to-calorie ratio, packing in around 7 grams protein per ounce, which is similar to chicken.

-Other barriers related to seafood consumption include some beliefs that seafood has a higher price tag than other forms of protein (which is sometimes true) and confusion over the best way to cook different types of fish.
+Other barriers related to seafood consumption include some beliefs that seafood has a higher price tag than other forms of protein (which, to be fair, is sometimes true) and confusion over the best way to cook different types of fish.

 Here are some of my family’s favorite seafood choices, along with some easy recipes to satisfy a variety of tastebuds.

 Salmon is a flavorful, fatty fish that's rich in heart-healthy omega-3 fatty acids.
 Salmon is also a good source of vitamin D, which is important for healthy bones.
 The daily recommended value of vitamin D is 400 IU for adults and children ages 4 and older.
-A 3-ounce serving of salmon contains 570 IU of vitamin D. It’s not easy find naturally-occurring vitamin D in a lot of foods (but you can also find it in fortified dairy and non-dairy milks) so salmon is a great choice for most people to enjoy.
+A 3-ounce serving of salmon contains 570 IU of vitamin D. It’s not easy to find naturally-occurring vitamin D in a lot of foods (but you can also find it in fortified dairy and non-dairy milks) so salmon is a great choice for most people to enjoy.

-Canned salmon with bones is an excellent source of calcium, too, and it helps enhance the absorption of vitamin D. Fish bones, you say?!
+Canned salmon with bones is also an excellent source of calcium and it helps enhance the absorption of vitamin D. Fish bones, you say?!
 Yes, it's actually perfectly fine for both kids and adults to eat the soft bones in canned fish.
-If you're concerned at all, you may further crush up the bones for kids or create salmon cakes.
+If you're concerned, you may further crush up the bones for kids or create salmon cakes.